Mic92/blog/content/posts/nixos-tests.md

 This flake exposes the module `./hello-world-server.nix`.
 You can find the file in the repository [here](https://github.com/Mic92/nixos-test-example).
-What it does is it creates a simple HTML page and starts a sever on the port 8000.
+What it does is it creates a simple HTML page and starts a server on the port 8000.
 The correct behavior would be if the module returns a “Hello world!” string.
 Any other output will be incorrect.